y2k600f4/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on kickstarter data to uncover trents
+Performing analysis on kickstarter data to uncover trends.